GBelloS/easybank-challenge/README.md

 ### Continued development
 <!-- ### Next steps -->

-Possibly add some parallax effects in the future.
+- Possibly add some parallax effects in the future.
+- Add aria-hidden="true" in the elements that doesn,t need to be read by accessibility APIs.

 ### Useful resources